rjferguson21/big-bang/docs/developer/package-integration/package-integration-network-policies.md

 There are a few ways to determine if a network policy is blocking egress or ingress to or from a pod.
 - Test things from the pod's perspective using ssh/exec.
 See [this portion](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/keycloak_quickstart/docs/guides/deployment_scenarios/sso_quickstart.md#step-18-update-inner-cluster-dns-on-the-workload-cluster) of the keycloak quickstart for an example of how do to that.
 - Curl a pod's IP from another pod to see if network polices are blocking that traffic.
 Use `kubectl pod -o wide -n <podNamespace>` to see pod IP addresses.
-- Check the pod logs (or curl from one container to the service) for a `context deadline exceeded` message.
+- Check the pod logs (or curl from one container to the service) for a `context deadline exceeded` or `connection refused` message.

 ### Allowing Exceptions <a name="allowing-exceptions"></a>
 - Egress exceptions to consider:
   - pod to pod
   - SSO
+    - When available, use a value from the helm values for the port
+    - Otherwise, use the SSO default and allow egress to all IPs, except metadata.
+The default port should be 443.
   - storage database
+    - When available, use a value from the helm values for the port
+    - Otherwise, use the database default and allow egress to all IPs, except metadata.
+  - Istiod for sidecars
 - Ingress exceptions to consider:
   - Kube-api
   - Prometheus
+  - Istio for virtual service
   - web endpoints
 - Once you have determined an exception needs to be made, create a template in `chart/templates/bigbang/networkpolicies`.
 - NetworkPolicy templates follow the naming convention of `direction-destination.yaml` (eg: egress-dns.yaml).